-CJCC also facilitates and supports member-identified priorities, strategies and initiatives that will improve public safety, and the related criminal and juvenile justice services for District of Columbia residents, visitors, victims, and justice-involved individuals.
+CJCC facilitates and supports member-identified priorities, strategies, and initiatives that will improve public safety and the related criminal and juvenile justice services for District of Columbia residents, visitors, victims, and justice-involved individuals.

-The CJCC draws upon local and federal agencies and individuals to develop recommendations and strategies for accomplishing this mission.
-The guiding principles are: creative collaboration, community involvement and effective resource utilization.
-The CJCC is committed to developing targeted funding strategies and comprehensive management of information through the use of integrated information technology systems and social science research.
+CJCC draws upon local and federal agencies and individuals to develop recommendations and strategies for accomplishing this mission.
+The guiding principles are creative collaboration, community involvement, and effective resource utilization.
+CJCC is committed to developing targeted funding strategies and comprehensive management of information through the use of integrated information technology systems and social science research.

 • Facilitating systemic changes across the District's juvenile and criminal justice systems through shared commitment and collaboration.